beacon-biosignals/OndaFormat/README.md

+**THIS REPO IS ARCHIVED, AND ONLY AVAILABLE FOR HISTORICAL PURPOSES.
+YOU'RE PROBABLY LOOKING FOR https://github.com/beacon-biosignals/Onda.jl.**

 # Onda Dataset Format

 **Onda** is a lightweight format for storing and manipulating sets of multi-sensor, multi-channel, LPCM-encodable, annotated, time-series recordings.